OffBlockway/mining-client/README.md

 The mining client handles a lot of the functionality for you, just boot up the CLI from the parent directory using `cargo run` and follow the directions to mine!

-The way the CLI gets the user's IP is through `ipconfig getifaddr en0`, if your operating system doesn't support this command then just replace it with the system call that
+The way the CLI gets the user's IP is through `ipconfig getifaddr en0`, if your operating system doesn't support this command then just replace it with the system call that finds the host's IP address.